danylo1dev/express-feed/README.md

 ## Environment Configuration

-The repository includes an `Example.env` file.
+The repository includes an `.env.example` file.
 You should create the following environment files:

 - `.env`: Default environment for new scripts

-You can use the `Example.env` file as a template.
+You can use the `.env.example` file as a template.

 ## Running the Application